Corey255A1/WunderVisionBlogHugo/content/posts/2023-05-19-Youtube_Playlist_WPF/index.md

 ```
 This is working out nicely.
 The Player has no idea about the PlaylistController.
 The last thing to do is the auto play check box that I forgot.
-Sizing the checkbox part of the check box, seems like the easiest thing to do is add a ScaleTransfrom and increase the scale.
+Sizing the checkbox part of the check box, seems like the easiest thing to do is add a ScaleTransform and increase the scale.
 The only thing is that if you were going to use the label part of the checkbox that also increases.
 What I did was just add a manual label next to the checkbox.

 ```xml
 <StackPanel Grid.Row="4" HorizontalAlignment="Center" Orientation="Horizontal" Margin="4">